Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings: Federated Learning Environment

 \section{Federated Learning Environment}

 We have designed and developed a flexible Federated Learning system, called Metis, to explore different communication protocols and model aggregation weighting schemes (Figure~\ref{fig:MetisSystemArchitecture}).
-Metis uses Tensorflow \cite{abadi2016tensorflow} as its deep learning execution engine.
+Metis uses Tensorflow~\cite{abadi2016tensorflow} as its deep learning execution engine.
+In Figure~\ref{fig:MetisSystemArchitecture}, we decompose the federated learning environment into tiers in order to exemplify the data management and training procedures occurring in cross-silo settings.

-\textbf{Federation Controller}.
-The centralized controller is a multi-threaded process with a modular, non-monolithic design that integrates a collection of extensible microservices (i.e., caching and community tiers).
-The controller orchestrates the execution of the entire federation and is responsible to initiate the system pipeline, broadcast the initial community model and handle the update requests.

-The controller handles every incoming update request in a FIFO ordering through a mutual exclusive lock, ensuring system state linearizability \cite{herlihy1990linearizability}.
-Essentially, the federation controller is a materialized version of the Parameter Server \cite{abadi2016tensorflow,dean2012large} concept, widely used in distributed learning applications.

-The centralized federated learning topology that we investigate, i.e., a centralized coordinator and a set of learning nodes (see Figure \ref{fig:MetisSystemArchitecture}), is considered a standardized topology in cross-silo federated learning settings \cite{li2020federated,yang2019federated,kairouz2019advances}.
-Compared to other existing work \cite{bonawitz2019towards} in which multiple coordinators may exist along with a set of master and sub-aggregators, our learning environment consists of a single master coordinator (i.e., Federation Controller) that is responsible to coordinate the federated execution and aggregate the learners’ local models.
-Furthermore, the breakdown of the learning environment into tiers is a new concept and helps to decouple the data management and network training procedures in cross-silo settings.
+\paragraph{Federation Controller} The centralized controller is a multi-threaded process with a modular design that integrates a collection of extensible microservices (e.g., caching and community tiers).
+The controller orchestrates the execution of the entire federation and is responsible to initiate the system pipeline, broadcast the initial community model and handle learners' update requests.
+Every incoming update request is handled by the controller in a FIFO ordering through a mutual exclusive lock, ensuring system state linearizability~\cite{herlihy1990linearizability}.
+Essentially, the federation controller is a materialized version of the Parameter Server~\cite{abadi2016tensorflow,dean2012large} concept, widely used in distributed learning applications.
+The centralized (star-shaped~\cite{bellavista2021decentralised}) federated learning topology that we investigate in this work, i.e., a centralized coordinator and a collection of learning nodes, is considered a standard topology in cross-silo federated learning settings~\cite{li2020federated,yang2019federated,kairouz2019advances}.
+Compared to existing work~\cite{bonawitz2019towards,wang2020industrial,gao2020salient} that follows a hierarchical structure, where multiple coordinators may exist along with a set of master/cloud-networks and sub-aggregators/fog-networks, our learning environment consists of a single master coordinator (i.e., Federation Controller) that is responsible for coordinating the federated execution and aggregating the learners’ local models.